FG to terminate contract of N-Power beneficiaries – The Sun Nigeria

 Okwe Obi, Abuja

-The Federal Government has said it will soon terminate the contract of first-batch beneficiaries of one of the National Social Investment Programmes (NSIP), N-Power, 16 months after expiration.
+The Federal Government has said it would soon terminate the contract of first-batch beneficiaries of one of the National Social Investment Programmes (NSIP), N-Power, 16 months after expiration.

-Addressing newsmen yesterday in Abuja, Minister of Humanitarian Affairs, Disaster Management and Social Development, Sadiya Umar Farouq, said her ministry is working on “an exit strategy” to that effect.
+Addressing newsmen yesterday in Abuja, Minister of Humanitarian Affairs, Disaster Management and Social Development, Sadiya Umar Farouq, said the ministry was working on “an exit strategy” to that effect.

 Farouq said there should be no cause for alarm as government would pay the monthly stipends to beneficiaries of NSIPs in the month of October and November.